Monday - Friday 9:00 - 4:00

 Applications for Water and Sewer Service

 The Borough of Tuckerton has established the following rules, regulations, and procedures to facilitate the review of applications for water and sewer service and the construction of water and sanitary sewer facilities within the Borough of Tuckerton.
-Click here to download

-If you are Struggling to pay your Water and Sewer Bills, you may qualify for
+If you are Struggling to pay your Water and Sewer Bills, you may qualify for Low Income Household Water Assistance Program (LIHWAP) Please click the photo on the right to be taken to more information and qualification requirements

-The 2023 Annual Drinking Water Quality Report is now available.
+The 2024 Annual Drinking Water Quality Report is now available.
 We are committed to ensuring the quality of your water, Click Here to see the results.

 Drinking Water Quality Report Basic Information Click Here